-The Queen Charlotte Track is a unique partnership between the Department of Conservation, Marlborough District Council and private landowners.
+The Queen Charlotte Track is a unique partnership between DOC, Marlborough District Council and private landowners.

-Deep in the heart of the Marlborough Sounds, South Island, New Zealand, the Queen Charlotte Track stretches 70 km from the legendary Ship Cove to Anakiwa.
-The track is easier tramping track standard and is suitable for both walkers and mountain bike riders, taking 3-5 days to complete walking, or 2-3 days for mountain bikers.
+Deep in the heart of the Marlborough Sounds, the track stretches 70 km from the legendary Ship Cove to Anakiwa.
+It is easier tramping track standard and is suitable for both walkers and mountain bike riders, taking 3-5 days to complete walking, or 2-3 days for mountain bikers.

 View the Queen Charlotte Track brochure (3,560K).

 Pass required: A Queen Charlotte Track Land Cooperative (Q.C.T.L.C.)
 Pass is required for all Q.C.T.L.C. private land between Kenepuru Saddle, Torea Saddle, Te Mahia Saddle and Anakiwa.